Shoulder Osteoarthritis: Symptoms, Causes, and Treatment

 • Limited range of motion

-• Difficulty lifting the arm above the head
+• Difficulty raising the arm above the head

-Many patients describe that osteoarthritis in the shoulder feels like a deep, aching pain that worsens with activity.
-Pain may radiate from the shoulder down into the arm, which is sometimes confused with other conditions.
-Morning stiffness is common, and many find it difficult to perform everyday activities such as getting dressed or reaching for items on high shelves.
-In advanced cases of osteoarthritis, swelling and inflammation may occur in the joint.
+Many patients describe shoulder osteoarthritis as a deep, aching pain that worsens with activity.
+Pain can radiate from the shoulder down the arm, which is sometimes confused with other conditions.
+Morning stiffness is common, and many find it difficult to perform everyday activities such as getting dressed or reaching for objects on high shelves.
+In advanced osteoarthritis, swelling and inflammation can occur in the joint.

-Causes of Shoulder Osteoarthritis: Risk Factors, Impact on Two Joints, and Contributing Factors
+Causes of Osteoarthritis in the Shoulder: Risk Factors, Impact on Two Joints, and Contributing Factors

 Several factors can contribute to the development of osteoarthritis in the shoulder: